Small-Talk and Dancing Hint at Human A.I.

 In 1976, Princeton psychology professor Julian Jaynes published a controversial theory about the origin of human consciousness.

-Jaynes wondered if this change in human stories reflected an earlier stage of human intelligence.
+Jaynes wondered if this change in human stories reflected a shift away from an earlier stage of human intelligence.
 A stage in which humans mistook their own desires and motivations to be the voices of gods talking in their heads.
-Humans, Jaynes reasoned, assumed these motivating voices were an external entity.
-He called this separation 'the Bicameral Mind'.
+Humans, Jaynes reasoned, assumed these motivating voices were external entities that had access to human minds.

 For most humans, it was not until well into the 19th century that obedience to the Second Law became optional.
 That's when ordinary humans, slaves and serfs were allowed to be motivated by their own 'voice'.